Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 });
 </script>

-Music, once experienced, reveals its essence, losing the element of surprise for the listener who can no longer approach it with the same curiosity.
-My aim is to delve into music generation, striving to create compositions that continually evolve, ensuring a perpetually fresh listening experience.
+The thing with music is that once experienced, it loses the element of surprise for the listener.
+How could we create music that always leave the listener curious?
+Can we write compositions that ensure a perpetually fresh listening experience?

-Let's begin by investigating how existing generative AI works to create music from existing works.
+s